• ABOUT US

 United Arab Emirates:

-If you want to make things easy, there are veterinary clinics/kennels that help with documentation and internal logistics of pet relocation for the UAE.
-Three examples include the American Veterinary Clinic in Abu Dhabi, the Dubai Kennels and Cattery, and the Doghouse in Dubai, all of which are members of the Independent Pet and Animal Transportation Association International, Inc.
+If you want to make things easy, there are veterinary clinics/kennels that help with documentation and the internal logistics of pet relocation to the UAE.
+In Abu Dhabi some examples include the American Veterinary Clinic, the British Veterinary Centre, and the German Veterinary Clinic.
+In Dubai, some examples include the Dubai Kennels and Cattery.
+These are members of the Independent Pet and Animal Transportation Association International, Inc.

-In general, to import a pet you will need an import permit issued by the UAE Ministry of Environment and Water.
+In general, to import a pet you will need an import permit issued by the Ministry of Climate Change and Environment (MOCCAE).
 Whether you are obtaining the import permit yourself, or using a service, such as those mentioned above, the documentation required for this permit includes:

 • A copy of the animal's vaccination book; containing the rabies vaccination and the combination/annual vaccinations.
 (The rabies vaccination should be older than 30 days but younger than one year.)

-• Microchip number; the microchip should be ISO standardized and able to be read by an ISO standard reader.
+• Microchip number; the microchip should be ISO standardized and able to be read by an ISO standard reader; the microchip must be a 15-digit chip (if your pet has an older 10-digit chip, they will need a second chip implanted);

 • Full details of the pet: date of birth, sex, color, breed, etc.